Ukraine

 Choice of business entity

 Generally, a limited liability company (LLC) is one of the most widely used vehicles for legal presence in Ukraine for both residents and non-residents.
-An LLC has a quite straightforward registration procedure and is generally easy to maintain.
+An LLC has a reasonably straightforward registration procedure and is generally easy to maintain during the company’s lifecycle.
+There is no statutory fee for the LLC’s registration.
+Activities of LLCs in Ukraine are mainly governed by the Law On Limited and Additional Liability Companies and other relevant legislation.

-In certain situations, it may be relevant to establish a joint stock company (JSC).
-However, in case of JSCs, various establishment and operational considerations should be taken into account.
-In comparison with LLCs and/or ROs, setting-up and operating of the JSC is usually significantly more arduous and time-consuming.
+In certain cases, it might be relevant to establish a joint stock company (JSC).
+At the same time, in case of JSCs, various establishment and operational considerations should be taken into account.
+As opposed to LLCs and/or ROs, setting-up and operating a JSC is usually significantly more arduous and time-consuming.

 Business and tax treatment of intellectual property (IP)